Despite point of order, Essex council moves ahead with tightened proxy vote measures

 "One day, I'll show you the letter I have stating you accused me of different things.
 I'll show you that and the media will have a copy of it too.
 So councillor Bondy — you better watch what you're saying," he said.
 Watch the exchange in the video below:

-Despite the meeting, Coun.
+During the meeting, Coun.
 Chris Vander Doelen shared his concerns with people possibly being discouraged from voting by proxy because of additional steps being added to the ballot-casting process.

 "I can't really vote against it.
 But I guess we'll find out next election," Vander Doelen said.
 "If the number of proxies cast here in Essex falls to close to zero, then I would rate that this change has been a failure."